waveform80/pisense/docs/quickstart.rst

     >>> hat.environ.temperature_source = pisense.temp_average
     27.206080436706543

-However, if you think this will give you more accuracy, `Dilbert`_ may have a pithy word or two!
+However, if you think this will give you more accuracy, I'd recommend referring to `Dilbert`_ first!

 Like the joystick, the environment sensor(s) can also be treated as an
 iterator: